OpenZeppelin/defender-templates/defender/bridge-automation/README.md

 Once funds are safely bridged onto Arbitrum, the Autotask will also act as a "sweeper" to automatically transfer all funds from the L2 Relay to the specified monitored address.
 Because it may take a few minutes for the transaction to finalize when bridging funds, it will likely be one of the subsequent executions of the Autotask that will sweep the funds.
 Again, this extra step is necessary because of address aliasing, as the entire "sweeping" transaction occurs on the L2 side, we can safely transfer from our L2 EOA to any address specified by the user.

+Please note that a caveat here is that although unlikely, a misbehaving [Sequencer](https://developer.offchainlabs.com/inside-arbitrum-nitro#inboxes-fast-and-slow) could result in the submitted transaction to sit in the Delayed Inbox for 24 hours before someone else can force it through.
+Ideally, a well behaved Sequencer will result in the initial bridging transaction to be confirmed within 10 minutes.

 ## Defender Account Setup